DHTMLX/docs-suite/docs/form/work_with_form.md

 In the above example:

-- `pattern` sets a common mask pattern for date and time
+- the `pattern` property sets a common mask pattern for date and time
-- `charFormat` specifies regular expressions for setting hours and minutes:
+- the `charFormat` property specifies regular expressions for setting hours and minutes:
-    -  `"H": /[0-2]/` - a number from 0 to 2 for the first number when setting an hour as `H0`
+    -  `"H": /[0-2]/` - a number from 0 to 2 for setting an hour as `H0`
-    -  `"M": /[0-5]/` - a number from 0 to 5 for the first number when setting minutes as `M0`
+    -  `"M": /[0-5]/` - a number from 0 to 5 for setting minutes as `M0`

-The example of a rendered date and time is *01/01/2001 12:59*.
+The example of rendered date and time is *01/01/2001 12:59*.

 ### Getting the text value of an input